Wassaic Silk Screen Studio

 Victory Factory – Order over the phone.
 Super helpful.
 Located in Queens near JFK so next day ground is possible.

-We recommend archival cotton rag paper such as Arches 88 or Rives BFK.
+We recommend archival cotton rag paper such as Arches 88, Frenches or Rives BFK.
 Please note: it tends to get very humid in the barn in the summer, which will affect your paper.